GuidoBR/GuidoPercu.dev/content/library/book-review-noise-a-flaw-in-human-judgment.md

 - Appendix A: How to Conduct a Noise Audit
 - Appendix B: A Checklist for a Decision Observer
 - Appendix C: Correcting Predictions
+- 20 - Sequencing Information in Forensic Science
+- 21 - Selection and Aggregation in Forecasting
+- 22 - Guidelines in Medicine
+- 24 - Structure in Hiring

+Bias is a problem and so is noise.
+It's a false to hope that becoming aware of the errors we'll make better decisions, but it is possible to design and create better systems and organizations to do better judgments.
 Together with [Kahneman's previous work](https://scholar.princeton.edu/kahneman/publications-0), this is a very important book that is worth to be re-read from time to time for it’s practical and philosophical value.

 ### Further readings